Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 Variables included in models

-We use weekly data from March 11, 2020 to June 30, 2021 for 139 countries during the first 69 weeks of the pandemic.
-Table 2 lists the main variables we used across our models.
+We use weekly data from March 11, 2020, to June 30, 2021, for 139 countries during the first 69 weeks of the pandemic.
+Table A1 in the appendix lists the main variables we used across our models.
 To measure democratic backsliding, we use the Pandemic Backsliding Index (PanBack) from the Varieties of Democracy (V-Dem) project (Coppedge et al., 2022; Edgell et al., 2020).
 PanBack measures the risk of democratic backsliding specifically during the pandemic, assessing how state responses to the pandemic violated democratic standards, based on the severity of different kinds of human rights violations.
 PanBack ranges from 0 to 1, with high values representing greater risk of backsliding.
 Following V-Dem, we dichotomize values and consider PanBack scores above 0.3 as high risk.

 We measure treaty activity with a binary indicator of whether a state had formally suspended its ICCPR treaty obligations through derogation during a given week.
 We collected and coded this data from the United Nations Treaty Collection (United Nations, 2023).
 Finally, we include several other variables associated with both pandemic-era backsliding and derogations.
 We use four measures of pandemic severity each week: new cases, cumulative cases, new deaths, and cumulative deaths (World Health Organization, 2023).
 We also include weekly measures of specific government public health policies (Hale et al., 2021) and quarterly measures of the severity of human rights and policy outcomes (Edgell et al., 2020).
 We capture a state’s general respect for the rule of law and transparency in enforcement with V-Dem’s Rule of Law Index.
 Because this value is only reported annually, it acts like a country-level fixed effect in our models, representing the overall level of respect for the rule of law in a state over time.
 To account for differences in pandemic responses over time, we also include a weekly time trend.